-Abstracts and Clinical Cases can be submitted via the online Abstract Submission Service only.
-Abstracts/cases sent by fax or email will not be accepted.
+Abstracts can be submitted via the online Abstract Submission Services only.
+Abstracts sent by fax or email will not be accepted.

-NB: Abstracts/cases that are in draft status after the deadline cannot be processed and therefore will not be considered for selection.
+NB: Abstracts that are in draft status after the deadline cannot be processed and therefore will not be considered for selection.

-Once submitted, it is not possible to make any corrections to the abstract/case content or information (such as Presenter details, topic, authors list etc...).
+Once submitted, it is not possible to make any corrections to the abstract content or information (such as authors list and details, topic, conclusion(s) etc...).
 The ESC is not authorised to make changes to a submission.
-In order to correct your abstract/case you must withdraw it and submit a new corrected version prior to the deadline (See below for withdrawal procedure).
-Note that, such replacement of your abstract/case is not possible after the deadline.
-In the case of errors in your abstract/case discovered after the deadline, you may indicate the correction during the presentation at the congress.
+In order to correct your abstract you must withdraw it and submit a new corrected version prior to the deadline (See below for withdrawal procedure).
+Note that, such replacement of your abstract is not possible after the deadline.
+In the case of errors in your abstract discovered after the deadline, you may indicate the correction during the presentation at the congress.
 However, changes will not be included in the publications.
-If accepted, your abstract/case will be published as submitted.
+If accepted, your abstract will be published as submitted.

 Maximum 200 characters typed in lower-case letters, except for abbreviations and study names.
 Please be careful that your title might be truncated if you copy and paste it into the field.
 Do not include authors, institutions, city names, trademarks and abbreviations in the title.

-Note that in order to view the topic list, you must first select the ESC Event for which you submit your abstract/case (first field of the page).
+Note that in order to view the topic list, you must first select the ESC Event for which you submit your abstract (first field of the page).

-You may choose to submit your abstract/case under one of the following options:
+You may choose to submit your abstract under one of the following options:

-To present your abstract in one of the Young Investigators Awards (YIA) sessions, you must be 35 years old or younger at the time of the congress
+To present your abstract in one of the following Young Investigators Awards (YIA) sessions, the first author/presenter must be born after 26 May 1984

 Special note to YIA submitters – If you are submitting the abstract on behalf of the first author/presenter, you must enter the first author’s birth date, as this date will be the qualifying point for the option validation.
 Abstracts with non eligible birth dates will be automatically removed from this option and graded as “no options” abstracts.
 Please tick the appropriate box in the Abstract Information section.